 Students must continue to apply for the TEACH Grant each year by submitting the FAFSA annually.
 They will also be required to complete TEACH Grant counseling and sign a new Agreement to Serve every year.

-Not all schools participate in the TEACH Grant, so it’s helpful to contact the school’s financial aid office to find out if they participate in the program and to learn what specific areas of study are eligible for the program.
+Not all schools participate in the TEACH Grant program, so it’s helpful to contact the school’s financial aid office to find out whether they participate and learn what specific areas of study are eligible.

 Alternative Forms of Funding